ThiagoCal/ThiagoCal/README.md

-Originally from Brazil, worked as project manager for morethan 4 years.
+Originally from Brazil, worked as project manager for more than 4 years.
 Very keen to learn, got in love with programming and decided to do Le Wagon and become a developer.
 Found myself in it and can't wait to get to work on more projects!

 - 🔭 I’m currently working on my programming skills in Rails and JS